 What does it take to create peace?
 Four USU faculty have shown that the process starts with you.
 Learn how the Heravi Peace Institute at Utah State University came to life.

-The world needs more people in it committed to creating peace, and we aim to empower students with the skills needed to bring about social change.
+The world needs more people committed to creating peace, and we aim to empower students with the skills needed to bring about social change.
 The Heravi Peace Institute at Utah State University prepares students to enter the workforce already adept at cultural peacebuilding, conflict management, nonprofit work, and the power to create intentional relationships and enact change in their communities.

-This institute, housed in the College of Humanities and Social Sciences, is an academic program that supports student internships and other experiential learning, faculty and student research activities, and ongoing programming and public outreach in the field of peacebuilding through the proactive implementation of skills in a variety of settings and institutions to practice nonviolent collaboration and conflict transformation at the personal, interpersonal, family, community, intergroup, national, and international levels.
+This institute, housed in the College of Humanities and Social Sciences, is an academic program that supports student internships and other experiential learning, faculty and student research activities, and ongoing programming and public outreach in the field of peacebuilding through the proactive implementation of skills in a variety of settings and institutions to practice nonviolent collaboration and transformative conflict at the personal, interpersonal, family, community, intergroup, national, and international levels.

 The Heravi Peace Institute connects programs and faculty as diverse as the university itself.
 Experiences offered to students represent a range of subjects, including politics, history, communication, religion, intelligence, conflict, STEM, culture, geography, and more.
 As students immerse themselves in peacebuilding endeavors, they are given opportunities to participate in award-winning research and experiential learning on local, national, and international levels.